nesst-lab/comppedagogy/00_remote_worksheets/worksheetB.md

 The steps remain the same even though that file already exists.
 Remember to type "i" to "insert" text!
 You can also try deleting some text and then pushing those changes.

 #### 12. After you have toyed around editing and pushing, go to https://github.com/blab-lab/comppedagogy.
 Do you see the commit messages in the second column?
 Try clicking on one and see how github represents the commit history.

+#### From now on you should push your worksheets into the remote repo.
 -----------------
 ### You are now ready to proceed to [Worksheet C](http://github.com/blab-lab/comppedagogy/blob/master/00_remote_worksheets/worksheetC.md)